microsoft/TypeScript-wiki/Using-the-Salsa-Preview-in-Visual-Studio-15-Preview.md

 # JavaScript "Salsa" Language Service

-Visual Studio "15" Preview 5 includes the new JavaScript language service, internally codenamed "Salsa".
+Visual Studio 2017 includes the new JavaScript language service, internally codenamed "Salsa".

 Salsa also powers the JavaScript language service in VS Code, and most of the below